michaelwiel/hacking_medphys_R_part2/db_R_tutorial.md

 * Create a column `status` before converting `hp10` and `hp007` to numeric in order not to lose information.
 Where `hp10` and `hp007` have the values "B", "NR" or `NA` (B: Below Measurement Threshold; NR: Not returned; `NA`: Missing Value) we transfer those values to the new column, if the values are numeric we set the value in the new column to "OK".
 * Convert dates to date format

-To fix the dates I needed a work around because my machine `locale` is set to German but the dates in the reports have abbreviated month names in English.
+The dates in the reports have abbreviated month names in English.
+If your machine `locale` is not set to English you might run into troubles when you convert the dates from the format `string` to format `date`.
 One way to read in the data correctly with little coding is to set the `locale` on the machine to English temporarily.
 For date-time conversion to and from character see [`strptime`](https://www.rdocumentation.org/packages/base/versions/3.6.2/topics/strptime).

 ```r